dojo/widgets/src/combobox/README.md

 # @dojo/widgets/combobox widget

-Dojo 2's `ComboBox` widget provides a form control that allows users to either enter a value manually or to select a value from a list of results.
+Dojo's `ComboBox` widget provides a form control that allows users to either enter a value manually or to select a value from a list of results.

 ## Features